Skip to content

 Okay, so you’re hearing buzz about the “percent sales method,” right?
 Don’t get intimidated by the fancy name.
 Basically, it’s a really straightforward way to figure out your marketing budget.
 Instead of pulling numbers out of thin air, you decide on a percentage of your sales could be last year’s, could be what you think you’ll make this year and bam, that’s your marketing money.
 Let’s say you sell awesome handcrafted candles.
 Last year, you raked in $50,000.
 You decide to use 5% of that for marketing in 2025.
 That means you have $2,500 to play with.
 Simple, right?
 Its a common marketing strategy, especially for smaller businesses that need a budget that’s easy to understand and manage.
 It helps you keep marketing spending aligned with your actual income.
 The percentage can be chosen based on industry benchmarks, historical data, or the company’s specific marketing goals and available resources, making it a flexible solution for most business.

-See also Abc Method Of Costing
+See also Percentage Of Sales Method

 Why Use This Method?
 (The Perks!)